PARISH OF SAINT JOHN THE BAPTIST, Smederevo

-It was based in 1927 (or better said, it was renovated then, because it dates back to the XV century).
-It is known that several years after the formation of the Kingdom of Serbs, Croats and Slovenians there was a large number of Catholic newcomers in Smederevo, which brought out the need for a church.
-Hence it is not surprising that in the mid-1926 one building was purchased in order to be converted into a chapel and a house for the priest.
-It was planned that after completion of the construction of the new place of worship parish be established, which would include all the places in the surroundings.
+It was established in 1927 or more precisely, it was renovated then, as it dates back to the 15th century.
+It is known that several years after the formation of the Kingdom of Serbs, Croats and Slovenians, there was a large number of Catholic newcomers in Smederevo, which brought out a need for a church edifice.
+Hence, it is not surprising that in the mid-1926 one building was purchased in order to be converted into a chapel and a flat for the priest.
+The plan was to establish parish after completing the construction of a new place of worship that would encompass all places in the surrounding.

-Early next year, when the Ministry of Religious Affairs approved the establishment of the parish, all conditions were created for the parish to begin to live ‘life to the fullest’.
+At the beginning of next year, when the Ministry of Religious Affairs approved establishment of the parish, all conditions were created for the parish to begin to live ‘life to the fullest’.
 A church dedicated to St. John the Baptist was also built.
-A few years later, on 5 June 1941, there was an explosion in the fortress, and the church and the parish house were destroyed (a big part of the of the city was destroyed then, and about 3,000 residents were killed).
+A few years later, on June 5th 1941, there was an explosion in the fortress, and the church and the parish house were destroyed (a big part of the city was destroyed then, and about 3,000 residents were killed).
 Holy mass was served in various temporary locations after that.

-In 1954, after many diverse problems a new parish house with a chapel of St. Ivan the Baptist was built in Smederevo.
-According to all known sources, regular service to holy mass was not possible until the arrival of the Sisters, Daughters of Charity of St. Vincent de Paul, and after them, Mary’s Sisters of the Miraculous Medal, who worked in the hospital, ”much to the delight of patients and doctors” (it is unclear why they left Smederevo in 1972).
+New parish house with a chapel of St. John the Baptist was built in Smederevo in 1954, after numerous and various problems.
+According to all known sources, regular service of holy mass was not possible until the arrival of the nuns: Daughters of Charity of St. Vincent de Paul and Sisters of Mary of the Miraculous Medal, who worked in the hospital, “to a great delight of patients and doctors”.
+It remains unclear why they left Smederevo in 1972.

-In 2001, the government of the city of Smederevo allowed Smederevo Catholics to raise a new church (a work of architect Miroslava Pašagić from Belgrade) by changing the regulatory plan.
-It was anticipated that the church be long 19 and 11 meters wide.
-Its construction came to a halt in 2004 due to the alignment of various details, as well as works that were carried out of Smederevo, some even in Slovenia.
+The authorities of town of Smederevo allowed Smederevo based Catholics to build a new church according to a project of architect Miroslav Pašagić from Belgrade, by changing the regulatory plan in 2001.
+It was anticipated for the church to be 19 meters long and 11 meters wide.
+Its construction came to a halt in 2004 due to coordination of various details, as well as works that were conducted out of Smederevo, some even in Slovenia.
 That did not mean that the temple did not serve its purpose, as it already had a roof and marble floor.

-Before long, they set the altar, ambo and baptismal font.
+Before long, the altar, the pulpit and the baptistery were set.
 The altar is made of a stone block weighing over 4 tons, transferred from the Croatian island of Brač.
-It was made based on the draft of a gifted Slovenian architect Vera Turnšek.
-According to the interpretation of Archbishop Hočevar, is designed ”as if it is wanted to split in the shape of a cross, it is a picture of Christ’s tomb and his sacrifice for our salvation and just because of that it is not drawn, but immersed in the stone’.
-Ambo is on the right of the altar.
-A baptismal font is set there too.
+It was made according to a draft of a gifted Slovenian architect Vera Turnšek.
+According to the interpretation of Archbishop Hočevar, it is designed ”as if it wanted to split in shape of a cross, it is a picture of Christ’s tomb and his sacrifice for our salvation and precisely because of that it is not drawn, but carved in the stone’.
+The Pulpit is on the right of the altar.
+The baptistery is set there too.

-The parish and the parish church, and not only parishioners, but also Serbia and the Church as a whole, were honored by the achievements of Jesuit p.
-Ivan Marko Rupnik, who was asked by Archbishop Stanislav Hočevar to give Smederevo his creative vision (because his achievements have decorated the most important rooms of the “Archdiocese home” as well as the inner walls of the parish church of the Exaltation of the Holy Cross in Niš, in a special way).
-According to Rupnik’s ideas windows of the church are made in the technique of stained glass, mosaic plays in the presbytery, whose making has only recently been finalized.
+The parish, the parish church, its parishioners, but also the Church and entire Serbia were honored by the achievements of a Jesuit, Fr.
+Ivan Marko Rupnik, who was asked by Archbishop Stanislav Hočevar to give Smederevo his creative visions (as his achievements have decorated the most significant rooms of the “Archdiocesan house” as well as the inner walls of the parish church of the Exaltation of the Holy Cross in Niš).
+According to Rupnik’s idea, church windows are made in a stained glass technique and then mosaic plays in the presbytery, whose making has recently been finalized.

-Previously mentioned architect Vera Klepej Turnšek has also made a great contribution to the high value effect of the concept of the church of Holy Nativity of Ivan the Baptist.
-She had actually followed the idea of the original design, building her own creative signature into the building.
+The above mentioned architect Vera Klepej Turnšek has also made a great contribution to an impression of high value concept of the church of Nativity of John the Baptist.
+She had actually followed ideas of original conceptual solution, leaving her own creative stamp in the edifice.

-The year 2006 was written in the history of the parish in special writing, when a special consecration of the new Smederevo church was arranged.
+2006 will be particularly remembered in the history of the parish, when a special consecration of new Smederevo based church was arranged.